Why Returning from Maternity Leave Feels Harder Than Expected: What Actually Helps

 1) Stop trying to return to the "old you"

-A common trap is the pressure to prove you’re still the same professional you were pre-baby: just as available, just as fast, just as flexible.
-That pressure can show up as overcompensating, saying yes too quickly, stretching your hours, and absorbing more than you should to avoid being seen as “less committed.”
+One of the most common traps is the pressure to prove you're still the same professional you were before - just as available, just as fast, just as flexible.
+That pressure tends to show up quietly: saying yes too quickly, stretching your hours, absorbing more than you should because you don't want to be seen as less committed.

-Workplaces often treat return-from-leave as a switch: you’re out, then you’re back.
-But reintegration is more like a ramp.
-People have moved, priorities have shifted, projects have evolved, and you’re walking into a different version of your workplace than the one you left.
+Workplaces tend to treat return-from-leave like a switch — you're out, and then you're back.
+But reintegration is much more like a ramp.
+While you were away, people moved on, priorities shifted, and dynamics evolved.
+You're walking into a different version of your workplace than the one you left, while also being a different version of yourself than the one who left.

-• What are the current top priorities for the team?
+• What the current priorities are for the team and for them specifically?

-• What does your manager see as success for you in the next 30–90 days?
+• What their manager sees as success in the next 30 to 90 days?

-When you don’t reset expectations, you end up trying to meet invisible standards and that’s exhausting.
+When you don't reset expectations, you end up trying to meet invisible standards.
+That's not a performance problem, it's an information problem, and it's one you can solve early.

 In high-performance environments, the unspoken default is that work expands to fill all available space.
 If you don’t proactively set boundaries, you’ll likely find yourself doing “just one more thing” until your workday quietly runs into your evening.

-Boundaries don’t have to be dramatic.
-They’re simply clear expectations.
+Boundaries don't need to be dramatic or defensive.
+They're simply clear expectations, communicated calmly and consistently.

 • “I can deliver X by Friday.
 If you need X and Y, what should we deprioritise?”